 However, giving the same investment attention to shorter-term financial goals can help prevent you from tapping other resources key to meeting those longer-term investment targets.

 Common short-term investment goals may vary but could include saving for a big purchase, such as a wedding, vacation, home down payment, or kitchen remodel.
 And anyone who recently welcomed a new baby to the family probably knows that planning for hospital costs, infant furniture, and a host of other needs is an important short-term savings goal.
 None of these short-term aspirations mean taking an eye off retirement.
 They require a different type of strategy and approach.
 For instance, a 401(k) may be a great savings vehicle for retirement, but it’s likely not appropriate for a down payment on a home.

 So, how do you optimize investing for short-term goals without impacting long-term plans?
 And what are some investment choices for money that’s directed toward those big expenses just over the horizon?

-Establishing the timing for your short-term goals would likely be the first priority if you’re ready to get back to normal following the pandemic.
+Establishing the timing for your short-term goals would likely be the first priority.
 Different investors likely have different time frames for their long-term savings goals.
 Someone might plan a big vacation a year in advance or save for a down payment on a home with a three- to five-year time frame.
 However, a long-term savings goal, like planning for retirement with a 401(k) or IRA, is more realistically a 30- to 40-year journey.